GrainLearning/grainLearning/docs/source/rnn.rst

 '''''''''''''''''''''

 1. Configure your sweep:

-   In folder *sweep* you can find an example of the configuration file `example_sweep.yaml` containing the sweep configuration values and/or range of values per each hyperparameter.
-Here you have complete freedom to chose as many values and in which ranges wandb will search for the optimal combination.
+   In folder *sweep* `example_sweep.yaml` contains the sweep configuration values and/or range of values per each hyperparameter.
+You can choose as many values and in which ranges wandb will search for the optimal combination.

    Don't forget to put your own project and entity to get the results in your wandb dashboard.
 For more information about how to configure the .yaml file see `this <https://docs.wandb.ai/guides/sweeps/define-sweep-configuration>`_.

    .. note:: The combination of values of the parameter that wandb is going to draw for each run will override those of the `default` dictionary in `train.py`.
-2. Create a copy of this file outside grainlearning package and rnn module, in the folder where you want to run your sweep. `wandb`` folder containing the runs information an model data will be automatically created in this folder.
+2. Create a copy of `example_sweep.yaml` outside grainlearning package and rnn module, in the folder where you want to run your sweep.
+3. `wandb`` folder containing the runs information an model data will be automatically created in this folder.
 Change ``raw_data`` value accordingly.
-3. Create python file `my_sweep_CL.py` and in `example_sweep.yaml` set ``program: my_sweep_CL.py``.
+4. Create python file `my_sweep_CL.py` and in `example_sweep.yaml` set ``program: my_sweep_CL.py``.

 .. _my sweep CL:
 .. code-block:: python